-As shown on Sheet 4 ("Existing Conditions") of the Concept Plan, TMP 61-167C (25.73 acres) contains open fields, several agricultural outbuildings, and the Rivanna Trail; TMP 61-167 is the site of a single-family residence.
+As shown on Sheet 4 ("Existing Conditions") of the initial concept plan submitted by the prior developer, TMP 61-167C (25.73 acres) contains open fields, several agricultural outbuildings, and the Rivanna Trail; TMP 61-167 is the site of a single-family residence.
 Both parcels are zoned R-4.
 The Property is designated for Urban Density Residential and Urban Mixed Use (in Center) in the Comprehensive Plan.
 The large parcel is subject to a permanent easement on an approximately 5.890 acre area for a public park and trail.
-A copy of the instrument establishing the easement is included in the application materials.
+A copy of the instrument establishing the easement was included in the original application materials.

 Proposed Uses:

-Kotarides proposes developing the Property into a multi-family housing community containing 328 dwelling units, which would have a gross density of 12.01 dwelling units per acre (DUA).
-The PRD Plan shows the location of the building envelopes, travelways/parking envelopes, and greenspace.
-An illustrative plan of the Project and Landscaping are also attached.
-As shown on Attachment B ("Allowable Density Analysis"), the Property contains 5.89 acres of Public Open Space (the existing city park easement) and 1.14 acres of Private Open Space (which includes all steep slopes, stream buffers, and flood plains).
-The net density of the proposed development, after subtracting the acreage of the Public Open Space, Private Open Space, WPO stream buffer, preserved slopes, and flood plain would be 16.17 DUA: 328 / (14.95 acres + 5.33 acres).
-See Attachment B: net density calculations include the 14.95 orange area (Urban Residential Density) + 5.33 striped area (Urban Mixed Use in Center) and exclude the 5.89 Public Open Space/city park and 1.14 Private Open Space.
+The Applicant proposes developing the Property into a multi-family housing community containing 328 dwelling units, which would have a gross density of 12.01 dwelling units per acre (DUA).
+The Application Plan shows the location of the building envelopes, travelways/parking envelopes, and greenspace.
+As shown on the Attachment B ("Allowable Density Analysis") the Property already consists of 5.89 acres of Public Open Space (the existing city park easement) and 1.21 acres of Private Open Space (which includes all steep slopes, stream buffers, and flood plains).
+The net density of the proposed development, after subtracting the acreage of the Public Open Space, Private Open Space, WPO stream buffer, preserved slopes, and flood plain would be 16.17 DUA: 328 / (14.95 acres + 5.3 acres).
+See Attachment B: net density calculations include the 14.95 orange area (Urban Residential Density) + 5.33 striped area (Urban Mixed Use in Center) and exclude the 5.89 Public Open Space/city park and 1.1 Private Open Space.

 The Applicant will dedicate approximately 1.1 acres in the northeast corner of the Property at the intersection of Rio Road and John Warner Parkway as a public park.
-The Applicant will work with the County Parks and Recreation Department to design a Neighborhood Service Center consisting of a trailhead park, which will provide parking for those accessing Rivanna Trail (the "Trailhead Park").
-The Trailhead Park will include gateway monumentation, a gazebo with trail maps or other small structure, and public art; the exact amenities will be determined in conjunction with county and city parks and recreation departments, and the park design will be informed by recommendations from the Architectural Review Board.
+The Applicant will work with the County Parks and Recreation Department to design a Neighborhood Service Center consisting of a trailhead park, which will provide parking for those accessing the Rivanna Trail (the "Trailhead Park").
+The Trailhead Park will include gateway monumentation, [a gazebo] with trail maps or other small structure, and public art; the exact amenities will be determined in conjunction with county and city parks and recreation departments, and the park design will be informed by recommendations from the Architectural Review Board.
 The Applicant believes that this proposed park amenity providing connectivity to the existing trail system is a more appropriate use for this Neighborhood Service Center than mixed use development that would bring additional traffic to the area.
-As further beautification of the area and to increase the enjoyment of the Trail, Kotarides also proposes extending the County's wildflower meadow planting project planned for City property at the northeast corner of the Rio intersection onto the eased area along John Warner Parkway, stretching along the western boundary of the Property.
-As shown and noted on the PRD Plan, 12.99 acres of the 27.31 total acreage would be used for private common open space, open space dedicated to public use for the proposed Trailhead Park, active recreation areas for the apartment community, a greenway continuation of the Rivanna Trail, and the existing public open space conservation area.
-Surrounding Properties:
+As further beautification of the area and to increase the enjoyment of the Trail, the Applicant also proposes extending the County's wildflower meadow planting project planned for City property at the northeast corner of the Rio intersection onto the eased area along John Warner Parkway, stretching along the western boundary of the Property.

+As shown and noted on the Application Plan, 15.6 acres of the 27.31 total acreage would be used for private common open space, open space dedicated to public use for the proposed Trailhead Park, active recreation areas for the apartment community, a greenway continuation of the Rivanna Trail, and the existing public open space conservation area.